Northwestern Forested Mountains: Vegetative cover

 Vegetative cover is extremely diverse within the northwestern forested mountain ecological region as the region can be broken down into different zones based on elevation, temperature, and mean annual rainfall.

 Alpine communities; areas of high elevation (> 8200 ft) can support the growth of herbs, grasses, lichen, and shrubs well adapted for these harsh conditions.
 Common plants here include mountain sorrel, capitate sedge, mat muhly, Newberry knotweed, and red huckleberry.
 Lichens such as the witch's hair lichen and cup lichen also persist here.

-Subalpine communities; located below the alpine communities (6500-8,200 ft) support the presence of lodgepole pine, subalpine fir, pacific silver fir, grand fir, and Engelmann spruce.
+Subalpine communities; located below the alpine communities (6500 to 8200 ft) support the presence of lodgepole pine, subalpine fir, pacific silver fir, grand fir, and Engelmann spruce.
 The Engelmann spruce–subalpine fir forest association occupies the greatest water-yielding areas in the Rocky Mountains and the natural adaptations of these trees are important in maintaining stable vegetation.

 The mountainous slopes and rolling plains slope from about 5500 ft at the foot of the Rocky Mountains to about 2000 ft in the lowest elevations.
 The dominant trees present in the region consist of ponderosa pine, Rocky Mountain Douglas fir, lodgepole pine, and quaking aspen in the drier southeast and central portions.
 Western hemlock, western red cedar, Douglas fir, and western white pine make up the majority of the moist west and southwest portions.
 White spruce is also found at this elevation and is a keystone tree species found in the Alaskan interior.

 The dry southern interior grasslands and forests generally occur at low elevations (under 4000 ft) and usually have a lower canopy closure than forests at higher elevations that receive more precipitation They are characterized by very warm to hot, dry summers, and moderately cool winters with little snowfall.
 Frequent low-severity, stand-maintaining fires are thought to have played a key historic role in shaping these ecosystems.
 Much of this area consists of small scrub-like ponderosa pine with bluebunch wheatgrass, bluegrass, June-grass, and big sagebrush dominating the understory.